 Always remember these three words when you are buying motorcycle body armour: safety over style.

 Protection for all your rides

-Now that you know the different types of motorcycle body armour, their composition, construction, cost and other considerations, we hope you’ll have an easier time searching for the right armour for you.
+Now that you know the different types of motorcycle body armour, their composition, construction, cost and other considerations, we hope you’ll have an easier time searching for the right one for you.